-The representatives have advised us that the underwriters propose initially to offer the shares to the public at the public offering price on the cover page of this prospectus supplement and to dealers at that price less a concession not in excess of \$.07 per share.
+The representatives have advised us that the underwriters propose initially to offer the shares to the public at the public offering price on the cover page of this prospectus supplement and to dealers at that price less a concession not in excess of \$ per share.
+The underwriters may allow, and the dealers may reallow, a discount not in excess of \$ per share to other dealers.
 After the public offering, the public offering price, concession and discount may be changed.